alexeyw/codex_test/README.md

 # TodoCompose

 A simple Android application built with Kotlin and Jetpack Compose using the MVVM architecture.
-The app displays a list of tasks.
+The app now persists tasks using Room and provides full CRUD functionality.

 ## Requirements